 echo ${ALLURE_TESTPLAN_PATH}

-Of course, the creation of the variables and the commands on Windows OS family will look differently and we hope you can manage that with or without help of the internet.
+The creation of the variables and the commands on Windows OS family will look differently.

 Execute tests

-If only the tests from testplan.json has been executed, then your test framework can do this, otherwise either 1) the test framework hasn’t this capability, or 2) your project is not configured properly, or 3) the adaptor for your framework hasn’t this capability.
+If only the tests from testplan.json have been executed, then your integration works, otherwise either 1) the test framework hasn’t this capability, or 2) your project (code) is not configured properly, or 3) the adaptor for your framework hasn’t this capability.

 What do you need to do if local test of selective test run failed?